 You played soccer and tennis growing up.
 How has your history of playing sports and being active affect your art and why is it important to your process?

 As a kid, I was always running and jumping everywhere.
 Even in my art, it’s me moving around.
 I can’t do nice, slow strokes.
 When my mind is filled with ideas and feelings, I just need to get it out.
 In soccer and tennis, you have rapid, powerful movements and it’s the same in my stroke.
 It’s also the urge to want to get better.
 Working on my forehand for a week is similar to working with spray cans for a week.
 You keep practicing until you get it the way you want it.
 There are so many paintings where I’ve painted over ten times and you need to keep working on it until you get it right.

+What sort of goals do you set for yourself, both in your work and in sport?
+Do they ever align?
 Yes.
 It’s about getting better [in your craft].
 In paintings, it’s maybe about working bigger.
 In sports, it’s about getting more precise with your movements.
 For both, you want to keep progressing and not stay in the same spot.
 You train with the goal and mindset of going further and pushing yourself.

+JACQUES is built on the foundation of movement, momentum, and progression to encourage activity in both mind and body.
+What inspires you to be active?
 I feel the most active when I’m running.
 I run like a maniac.
 I bolt for 20 minutes, until I fall over.
 It also clears my mind to precisely know exactly what I want to do.
 It’s my way of clearing out to go again.
 I like to run in the forest.
 I grew up next to a forest [outside of Cologne, Germany].
 When I visit home, I try to go every day.
 Soccer gets my aggression out, and to calm myself, I’ve been meditating.
 I meditate on my bed every morning for ten minutes to concentrate on my breathing.
 And recently, I started to practice yoga.